trackmania-rl/tmrl/README.md

 The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots, or the raw unprocessed snapshots in order to perceive its environment.

 * **Models:**
-To process LIDAR measurements, TMRL uses a Multi-Layer Perceptron (MLP).
+To process LIDAR measurements, TMRL uses a Multi-Layer Perceptron (MLP) or a Recurent neural network (RNN).
 To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN).

 ### Developer features: